 How to Adjust Roles

 If you are an Admin or Owner in a discussion, you can manage user roles.
 To do this, open the Discussion Menu and select Discussion Settings.
-Afterward, click Invites & Permissions tab and navigate to the user list at the bottom of the ‘Invites & Permissions’ section.
+Afterward, click the Sharing tab and navigate to the user list at the bottom of the ‘Search Among Invited Users’ section.

 Each user’s current role is displayed to the right of their username.
 To change a user’s role, open the drop-down menu by clicking their existing role, and select their new role.
 Any changes made will be saved automatically.

 Any users invited to a discussion can also change their own role in the discussion to a lower one (for example from Editor to Writer), or revoke their role entirely.
-To do this, follow the same steps as above to open the Invites & Permissions tab, and change your own role to the desired one.
+To do this, follow the same steps as above to open the Sharing tab, and change your own role to the desired one.
 Note that you can’t revert these changes yourself, so be careful!